sarayuv/cs573-project/README.md

 ## Open Questions

 Looking at the first scatterplot prototype, it is unclear whether this information is very useful.
 It's hard to get any concrete observations from the visualization.
+I have started to incorporate interactive color legends and tooltips to my visualizations.
+I wonder what the best information is to highlight in the tooltips to ensure that the visualization is helpful and informational.

 ## Milestones